-- 44. 46.
-"Surgery" does not include an injection, or the forcing of fluids beneath the skin, for treatment or diagnosis; - 45.
+- perform a specific task for the completion of a work-related activity; - 3 44.
+46. "Surgery" does not include an injection, or the forcing 4 of fluids beneath the skin, for treatment or diagnosis; - 45.
 47. "Surviving spouse" means the employee's spouse by reason of a legal marriage recognized by the State of Oklahoma or under the requirements of a common law marriage in this state, as determined by the Workers' Compensation Commission; - 46.
 48. "Temporary partial disability" means an injured employee who is temporarily unable to perform his or her job, but may perform alternative work offered by the employer; - 47.
 49. "Time of accident" or "date of accident" means the time or date of the occurrence of the accidental incident from which compensable injury, disability, or death results; and - 48.
-50. "Wages" means money compensation received for employment at the time of the accident, including the reasonable value of board, rent, housing, lodging, or similar advantage received from the employer and includes the amount of tips required to be reported by the employer under Section 6053 of the Internal Revenue Code and the regulations promulgated pursuant thereto or the amount of actual tips reported, whichever amount is greater. - SECTION 2.
+50. "Wages" means money compensation received for employment at the time of the accident, including the reasonable value of board, rent, housing, lodging, or similar advantage received from the employer and includes the amount of tips required to be reported by the employer under Section 6053 of the Internal Revenue Code and the regulations promulgated pursuant thereto or the amount of actual tips reported, whichever amount is greater. - 22 SECTION 2.
 AMENDATORY 85A O.S.
-2021, Section 3, is amended to read as follows: - Section 3.
-A. Every employer and every employee, unless otherwise specifically provided in this act, shall be subject and bound to the provisions of the Administrative Workers' Compensation
+2021, Section 3, is 23 amended to read as follows:

-Act and every employer shall pay or provide benefits according to the provisions of this act for the accidental compensable injury or death of an employee arising out of and in the course of his or her employment, without regard to fault for such injury, if the employee's contract of employment was made or if the injury occurred within this state.
+Section 3.
+A. Every employer and every employee, unless otherwise specifically provided in this act, shall be subject and bound to the provisions of the Administrative Workers' Compensation Act and every employer shall pay or provide benefits according to the provisions of this act for the accidental compensable injury or death of an employee arising out of and in the course of his or her employment, without regard to fault for such injury, if the employee's contract of employment was made or if the injury occurred within this state.
 If an employee makes a claim for an injury in another jurisdiction, the employee is precluded from his or her right of action under the Administrative Workers' Compensation Act unless the Workers' Compensation Commission determines that there is a change in circumstances that creates a good cause to bring the claim under the Administrative Workers' Compensation Act; provided, however, that the employee may not receive duplicate benefits to those received in the foreign jurisdiction and the employee's right to bring a claim under this act shall be subject to the limitations period for bringing a claim pursuant to paragraph 1 of subsection A of Section 69 of this title.
 Nothing in this act shall be construed to conflict with any valid Act of Congress governing the liability of employers for injuries received by their employees.

-B. The State of Oklahoma accepts the provisions of the Acts of Congress designated as 40 U.S.C., Section 3172, formerly 40 U.S.C., Section 290, and hereby extends the territorial jurisdiction of the Administrative Workers' Compensation Act of this state to all lands and premises within the exterior boundaries of this state which the Government of the United States of America owns or holds by deed or
+B. The State of Oklahoma accepts the provisions of the Acts of Congress designated as 40 U.S.C., Section 3172, formerly 40 U.S.C., Section 290, and hereby extends the territorial jurisdiction of the